johanlundahl/temp_sensor/README.md

 ## Installation

-Download micropython distribution for the esp8266 board at http://micropython.org/download/esp8266/.

 Esptool will be used to load micropython to the esp8266.
 Install required python modules
 ```
 $ sudo pip3 install -r requirements.txt